SharifMrCreed/Muziki/README.md

 # Muziki V2 :sweat_smile:
-The [Muziki](https://github.com/SharifMrCreed/Music-Player) app was one of my first Apps.
+The Muziki app was one of my first Apps.
 Sphaggetti everywhere No Architecture no code principles nothing.
-Just getting it to work was all that mattered.
+Just getting it to work was all that mattered. psst!!! :raising_hand_man: [Check out the code here](https://github.com/SharifMrCreed/Music-Player)

 ### Here's the link to goole playstore.
 Check it out :point_right: [Muziki](https://play.google.com/store/apps/details?id=com.alle.san.musicplayer&pli=1)